 Virtual appliance scenario

-A common scenario among larger Azure customer is the need to provide a two-tiered application exposed to the Internet, while allowing access to the back tier from an on-premises datacenter.
-This document will walk you through a scenario using User Defined Routes (UDR), a VPN Gateway, and network virtual appliances to deploy a two-tier environment that meets the following requirements:
+A common scenario among larger Azure customers is the need to provide a two-tiered application exposed to the Internet, while allowing access to the back tier from an on-premises datacenter.
+This document walks you through a scenario using route tables, a VPN Gateway, and network virtual appliances to deploy a two-tier environment that meets the following requirements:

-- All traffic from the Internet to the web application must go through a firewall virtual appliance.
-This virtual appliance will be used for Internet traffic only.
+All traffic from the Internet to the web application must go through a firewall virtual appliance.
+This virtual appliance is used for Internet traffic only.

-- All traffic going to the application server must go through a firewall virtual appliance.
-This virtual appliance will be used for access to the backend end server, and access coming in from the on-premises network via a VPN Gateway.
+All traffic going to the application server must go through a firewall virtual appliance.
+This virtual appliance is used for access to the backend end server, and access coming in from the on-premises network via a VPN Gateway.